 Students may enroll in a Dual Major or Degree program.
 MEAM students doing a secondary MSE program in another Penn Engineering discipline (see list below) will receive a single MSE degree with 2 majors-a Dual Major.
-Students doing a secondary program in a non-MSE Penn Engineering degree (see list below) will receive a Dual Degree.
+Students enrolled in a secondary program in a non-MSE Penn Engineering degree (see list below) will receive a Dual Degree.
 All Dual Programs require the completion of at least 16 CUs and satisfactory completion of the degree requirements of both programs.
 Students may double count up to 4 CUs between the two programs.
 Dual Programs typically require five or six semesters (3 years) to complete.

 Penn Engineering students may apply for a Dual Program after completing at least one full semester (3 CUs) with a minimum GPA of 3.50.
-Students need to meet with the MEAM MSE Program Coordinator and the Master's Program Coordinator of the second program prior to submitting their Dual Program application.
+Students must meet with the MEAM MSE Program Coordinator and the Master's Program Coordinator of the second program prior to submitting their Dual Program application.
 Students should refer to Penn Engineering's Graduate Student Handbook for more information and instructions on how to apply.

 MEAM MSE students may not do a Dual Major combining MEAM and ROBO MSE degrees.
 MEAM MSE students interested in doing a Dual Program should consult with the other program's Master's Coordinator to review any specific requirements or deadlines that program may have.
+Each student is only allowed to submit one application for a Dual Program during their studies at Penn Engineering.